What does an upholsterer do?

 To be an upholster you should:

-If you would like to know anything about Upholsterer that does not appear on Hotcourses, further information can be found below.
+If you would like to know anything about working in soft furnishings that does not appear on Hotcourses, further information can be found below.